katcipis/katcipis.github.io/_posts/drafts/exploring-go-objects-part2.md

 }
 ```

-Which is a very hard (if not impossible) to be a compile time
+Which is very hard (if not impossible) to be a compile time
 safe way to express a protocol.
-This example for example causes
+To make a point this example
-a segmentation fault, on purpose.
+causes a segmentation fault.

 Another problem is that the code implementing the protocol
 needs to known the protocol it is implementing explicitly
-in order to initialize the struct properly, or delegate
+in order to initialize the struct properly
+(just as how it happens with inheritance), or delegate
 the struct initialization to other part of the system
 which would spread around the code the knowledge on how
-to initialize the struct.
-When you think about the same set
-of functions implementing multiple
+to initialize the struct properly.
+When you think about the same set of functions implementing multiple
 protocols this gets even worse.

+The object that needs some third party protocol needs a way to:

+* Express clearly what is the protocol it needs
+* Be sure that when it starts interacting with an implementation no function is missing

+The object that implements the service needs to:

+* Be able to safely express that it has the required functions to satisfy the protocol
+* Be able to satisfy a protocol even without knowing it explicitly

+There is no need for two objects to interact to achieve a common goal
+to have a specific type, all that matters is if the protocol between
+them matches.

-This is where Go interfaces comes in,
+This is where Go interfaces comes in.
-it provides us with a safe way to express protocols eliminating
+It provides us with a compile time safe way to express protocols eliminating
-all the boilerplate of initializing structs with the proper functions,
+all the boilerplate of initializing structs with the proper functions.
-it will initialize the structs for us (and even optimize to
+It will initialize the structs for us, and even optimize to
-initialize the struct just once).
+initialize the struct just once, what is called in Go the **iface**,
+which is comparable to C++ **vtable**.

+It will also allow the code to be more decoupled since you don't have
+to known the package where the interface is defined to implement it.
+This is fundamental to how Go allows more flexibility with the same
+compile time safety as languages like Java/C++.

 Lets revisit the previous file protocol with interfaces: